Study Aromatherapy & Massage Courses in Australia

 What is Aromatherapy?

 Aromatherapy uses natural essential oils in an holistic approach to health.
 Typically, aromatherapy entails massage using essential oils that are formulated to alleviate specific ailments.
-The aroma of the oils and the effects of the oils applied during massage are what stimulate health and well being.
+The aroma of the oils and the effects of the oils applied during massage are what stimulate health and wellbeing.

 The essential oils used in aromatherapy come from organic sources, such as roots, leaves, flowers and bark.
 Most essential oils are too strong in their pure form and are used with carrier oils to ensure proper and safe absorption.

-Aromatherapy and Pregnancy
+Aromatherapy, Massage and Pregnancy

-Courses that specialise in aromatherapy and pregnancy will include study units on how to dilute essential oils for specific stage of pregnancy, which oils to use for specific complaints and, most importantly, which natural oils and products to avoid.
+Courses that specialise in aromatherapy, massage and pregnancy will include study units on how to dilute essential oils for specific stage of pregnancy, which oils to use for specific complaints and, most importantly, which natural oils and products to avoid.
 In some cases, aromatherapy massage may not be a suitable solution, but essential oils may be placed in oil burners or diffusers for a less invasive effect.

 Essential oils which can be used during pregnancy include bergamot, chamomile, eucalyptus, grapefruit, lavender, patchouli, sandalwood, and tea tree.